oktadev/okta-blog/_source/_posts/2024-02-28-okta-authentication-angular.md

 Note the `Issuer` and the `Client ID`.
 You'll need those values for your authentication configuration coming up soon.

+There's one manual change to make in the Okta Admin Console.
+Add the **Refresh Token** grant type to your Okta Application.
+Open a browser tab to sign in to your [Okta developer account](https://developer.okta.com/login/).
+Navigate to **Applications** > **Applications** and find the Okta Application you created.
+For Okta Applications using the default name, find the Application named "My SPA."
+Otherwise find the Application with your custom name.
+Select the name to edit the application.
+Find **General Settings** section and press the **Edit** button to add a Grant type.
+Activate the **Refresh Token** checkbox and press **Save**.

 We'll use the [Okta Angular](https://www.npmjs.com/package/@okta/okta-angular) and [Okta Auth JS](https://www.npmjs.com/package/@okta/okta-auth-js) libraries to connect our Angular application with Okta authentication.
 Add them to your project by running the following command:

 ```shell